moneroexamples/mymonero-simplewallet/README.md

  - [Compile Monero 0.9 on Ubuntu 15.10 and 14.04 x64](https://github.com/moneroexamples/compile-monero-09-on-ubuntu)

 English is assumed to be seed's language.
 Thus, if your seed is other language then English, the example probably will not work.
+I don't know.
+Havenit checked any other languages except English.

 ## C++: main.cpp